| | | | | | | |

 Woolgather your yarn collection

 You don’t have to find yarn tuft by tuft, but practice slowing down your yarn purchases.
 Slowly and soulfully gather (not hoard) bits of yarn as you’ll use them.
+Every once in awhile, take a break from knitting for a month or two and do nothing but look through your yarn and dream.

 >>Read about spring cleaning your yarn here.